quil-lang/quil/rfcs/analog/spec_changes.md

 A frame encapsulates any rotating frame relative to which control/readout waveforms may be defined.
-For the purposes of scheduling and execution on possibly heterogenous hardware, frames are specified with respect to a specific list of qubits.
+For the purposes of scheduling and execution on possibly heterogeneous hardware, frames are specified with respect to a specific list of qubits.
 Thus, `0 1 "cz"` is the "cz" frame on qubits 0 and 1.
 The order of the qubits matters.
 In particular, the above frame may differ from `1 0 "cz"`.